 Millefleur, the second release from Sir Orfeo, expands its predecessor Wild Raspberries’ placid puddles into a reflective, supernaturally still lagoon.
 Its songs are both gentle and arresting (you’re under a rest!) and meld disparate influences, strolling the strange border-lands of chamber-folk, Symbolist images, and ambient minimalism.
 Though lushness is the word, in these recordings is also apparent a sense of alchemy and disruption, cinema and remembrance.
 Listen for sampling keyboards, digital reverbs, and synths that sound like birds.

-Sir Orfeo is the solo project of Max Wareham, who learned his trade serving as contributing songwriter to studio-collective Cousin Moon, road-dogging as bassist in psych-pop outfit Sun Parade, studying jazz in the conservatory, digging holes on a horse farm, “rambling”, and touring as opener and personal driver for British folk legend Martin Carthy.
+Sir Orfeo is the dramatis-persona played by Max Wareham, who learned his trade serving as contributing songwriter to cult classic Cousin Moon, road-dogging as bassist in psych-pop outfit Sun Parade, studying jazz in the conservatory, digging holes on a horse farm, rambling, and touring as an opener and personal driver for British folk legend Martin Carthy.
 He also lives an alternate life as a bluegrass banjo player and performs with the Peter Rowan Bluegrass Band.

 Wild Raspberries (2020)

 Cousin Moon (2017